 You can change your behaviors relatively easily once you know what they are- but to truly stop People Pleasing you need to know and understand yourself, and know the intention behind your behaviors.
 When you know what you are looking for - love, acceptance, belonging, whatever - then you can find healthy ways to achieve those things.

-Kaylin is a licensed therapist in Orange County, California and creator of intentional living for the chaotic mind.
+Kaylin is a licensed therapist in Orange County, California and creator of the Intentional Weekly, a weekly email with short and simple tips to reduce stress by being more intentional in your life.
 With an all virtual practice, Kaylin is able to provide therapy to anyone in the state of California, and can coach individuals located anywhere.